baragona/Brightness/README.md

+# No Longer maintained!

+Use this project instead: https://github.com/MonitorControl/MonitorControl#readme

+They have made a much better tool than this one.

 # Brightness
 Sync macbook screen brightness to non-Apple external display.
 Has a menu item to adjust brightness on all monitors simultaneously.